AckerlyXu/heima/articles/azure-resource-manager/resource-group-create-service-principal-portal.md

 7. For your account, select **Directory role**.

     ![directory role](./media/resource-group-create-service-principal-portal/select-directory-role.png)
-8. View your assigned role for the Active Directory.
+8. View your assigned directory role in Azure AD.
 If your account is assigned to the User role, but the app registration setting (from the preceding steps) is limited to admin users, ask your administrator to either assign you to an administrator role, or to enable users to register apps.

     ![view role](./media/resource-group-create-service-principal-portal/view-role.png)

-<a name="check-azure-subscription-permissions"></a>
-### Check Azure subscription permissions
+### <a name="check-azure-subscription-permissions"></a>Check Azure subscription permissions
 In your Azure subscription, your account must have `Microsoft.Authorization/*/Write` access to assign an AD app to a role.
 This action is granted through the [Owner](../active-directory/role-based-access-built-in-roles.md#owner) role or [User Access Administrator](../active-directory/role-based-access-built-in-roles.md#user-access-administrator) role.
 If your account is assigned to the **Contributor** role, you do not have adequate permission.
 You will receive an error when attempting to assign the service principal to a role.

 To check your subscription permissions:

-1. If you are not already looking at your Active Directory account from the preceding steps, select **Azure Active Directory** from the left pane.
+1. If you are not already looking at your Azure AD account from the preceding steps, select **Azure Active Directory** from the left pane.

-2. Find your Active Directory account.
+2. Find your Azure AD account.
 Select **Overview** and **Find a user** from Quick tasks.

     ![find user](./media/resource-group-create-service-principal-portal/find-user.png)
-2. Search for your account, and select it when you find it.
+3. Search for your account, and select it when you find it.

     ![search user](./media/resource-group-create-service-principal-portal/show-user.png)

-3. Select **Azure resources**.
+4. Select **Azure resources**.

     ![select resources](./media/resource-group-create-service-principal-portal/select-azure-resources.png)
-3. View your assigned roles, and determine if you have adequate permissions to assign an AD app to a role.
+5. View your assigned roles, and determine if you have adequate permissions to assign an AD app to a role.
 If not, ask your subscription administrator to add you to User Access Administrator role.
 In the following image, the user is assigned to the Owner role for two subscriptions, which means that user has adequate permissions.

     ![show permissions](./media/resource-group-create-service-principal-portal/view-assigned-roles.png)